wp-plugins/better-click-to-tweet/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Better Click To Tweet uses the official WordPress shortcode API, for enhanced security.
+This is a ground-up rewrite of the Click To Tweet plugin by Todaymade.

 == Description ==

 This plugin allows you to easily create tweetable content for your readers.
 Using a simple shortcode, your selected text is highlighted and made tweetable.

 This is a complete retool of the "Click To Tweet" plugin by Todaymade.
 It now uses the WordPress shortcode API, making it more secure, and I've cleaned up the CSS from the old plugin.
 Perhaps most significantly, I removed the "powered by Coschedule" link.
+For more on the differences between this plugin and the Click To Tweet plugin by Todaymade, read the FAQ section.

 Don't be scared to donate, if this plugin makes your blogging life any better.